wreedpalmer/modeling-stock-returns/README.md

 ## Data description

-- **Market data**: assume the market data is available each day after the markets close.
+- **Market data**: In this project I assume the market data is available each day after the markets close.
     - `openadj.csv`/`closeadj.csv`: the open/close price adjusted for corporate actions
     - `adv.csv`: average daily volume in dollars
     - `market_cap.csv`: total market value in million dollars
     - `sectors.csv`: the sector classification of the instruments in this universe
     - if the market cap is null for a stock for one day, the stock is out of the universe
-- **Other predictors**: these have different update frequencies.
+- **Other predictors**: These data have different update frequencies.
 Assume these predictors are available on their given date when markets open.
     - `technical_indicator.csv`: derived from market data
     - `holding_indicator.csv`: the total value in dollars held by a group of institutional investors
     - `financial_indicator.csv`: two accounting statement items -- net income and sales in million dollars